 Hugsback: natural deep pressure for HSP

-Benefits for HSPers:
+Benefits for HSPs:

 - Soft, high-quality fabric for maximum comfort

-- Recognizable, huggable shape
+- Recognizable, cuddly shape

 - Portable and discreet – take it anywhere